 As the findings from Harvard say, “It’s very important that children hear from their parents and caretakers that caring about others is a top priority and that it is just as important as their own happiness.

 Even though most parents and caretakers say that their children being caring is a top priority, often children aren’t hearing that message.”

 This comes with holding your children to high ethical expectations.
 Be ready to honor their commitments.
 Teach them to do the right thing even when it’s hard and be a role model for this.
 It’s simple: you need to justify whatever you say to them with your actions.

 Responsibilities and obligations are something you always need to remind your child of.
-They come in every shape even from early age: chores, school responsibilities, friends and promises.
+They come in every shape even from early age: chores, school responsibilities, manners, friends, and promises.

-Let their habit start from learning from your actions.
+Let their habit start by learning from your actions.
 Be ready to show gratitude for something nice they do for you – but be careful!